We kicked our culinary 2019 off with a visit to Peter Gast’s new restaurant in Amsterdam, Graphite.

 Peter Gast and his wife Jacqueline van Liere ran ‘t Schulten Hues in Zutphen for 16 years with 14 of them with one Michelin-star.
-The last couple of years the restaurant got a 17/20 score from Gault Millau, receiving praise for its regional cooking with light and acidic dishes with loads of fresh – often homegrown – vegetables, herbs and flowers.
+In the last couple of years, the restaurant got a 17/20 score from Gault Millau, receiving praise for its regional cooking with light and acidic dishes with loads of fresh – often homegrown – vegetables, herbs, and flowers.

 They announced to close down ‘t Schulten Hues per July 1, 2018, and in September Graphite in Amsterdam opened.

 Below you will find the Peter Gast/Graphite episode of the recommended Dutch web series “Meet the Chef” featuring Dutch chefs, of which most of them started new restaurants in 2018.
 Other chefs that are featured are Menno Post (ex-De Bokkendoorns**, now Olivijn*), Luc Kusters (Bolenius* and Persijn), Richard van Oostbrugge (ex-Bord’eau**, now 212*), Thijs Meliefste from Restaurant Meliefste and Lars Scherp (ex-Aan de Poel**, now Lars Amsterdam)

 When visiting Graphite, you are in for an evening of surprises.
 Located in a former diamond polishing company, the concept of the restaurant is based on a US prohibition time speakeasy.
 With a black facade in the Paardenstraat, a small alley just off Rembrandtplein, only the red glow of a scanner for the QR code you get when making your reservation, gives a clue that there is actually something going on there.

 About the menu: